Should You Buy a Folding Oru Kayak?

 The origami-style folding Oru kayaks are made from a single sheet of hard, corrugated plastic (polypropylene, to be exact).
 They come folded up in a backpack and are pretty easily assembled into 12-16 ft long, sea faring vessels.
 Oru is a Kickstarter success story, launching in 2013 and reaching its goal almost immediately.

-The 25-35 lb, made in California, Oru kayaks pack down to medium suitcase size that can be carried on the back (their exact packed down dimensions are 33 in x 12 in x 29 in).
+The 25-40 pound, made in California Oru kayaks pack down to medium suitcase size that can be carried on the back (their exact packed down dimensions are 33 in x 12 in x 29 in).

-Since the original launch, they’ve added and redesigned models to their lineup, which currently sits at three different options available: the Bay ST, the Beach LT and the Coast XT.
-Oru is also launching a tandem model -- the Haven-- set to be available in May 2019.
+Since the original launch, they’ve added and redesigned models to their lineup, which currently sits at four different options available: the Bay ST, the Beach LT, the Coast XT, and a tandem model, the Haven.
+The Inlet is currently in the Kickstarter phase and will be their lightest and most portable kayak - from box to boat in 3-5 minutes.

 The Coast XT is the model for more serious adventurers.
 While an experienced kayaker can likely handle the Bay ST in more challenging conditions, the Coast XT is made for them.
 It’s a longer, heavier model that can pack more gear and is made for serious expeditions.
 It’s not the one beginner paddlers should choose.
 For those new to kayaking that still want the experience of longer, overnight expeditions, the Bay ST should hold all the gear required while offering easier manageability.
 Previously, upgraded models were available of the Bay ST and Beach LT versions, but those have been taken off the market in place of optional extras that you can add on to each of the models currently available.